Reading and writing are timeless pursuits that improve the mind and don’t require any money — just a trip to the library and a little imagination.

 9. Get silly with language.

 “Kids need to laugh every day,” says Shelley, “and their silly sense of humor often differs from ours.”
-Notice and make up word plays, puns, jokes, rhymes, smushed-together words (like brunch, spork), double meanings, riddles, songs.
+Notice and make up word plays, puns, jokes, rhymes, double meanings, riddles, songs, and smushed-together words (like brunch and spork).

 Have fun at mealtimes by asking your child if he’d like some “slaghetti and beetballs” for dinner or creating rhymes like, “It doesn’t tickle, eat a pickle.”